Post-graduation work permit

 • you are applying based on the completion of a program that is less than eight months long.

-• your program included more than 50% of online delivery (Note: there have been exemptions to this rule during the COVID-19 pandemic).
+• your program included more than 50% of online delivery (Note: there were temporary exemptions to this rule during the pandemic).

 • 180 days have elapsed since the academic program's completion.